Fellowship-of-turing/Namsor_2.1_api/source/_includes/authentication.md

 ### API Key Installation

 Your API key must be set in the _header_ of your request using the _X-API-KEY_ property.
 Please refer yourself to the provided code samples for correct key installation.

-Just replace "your-api-key" with your NamSor API key.
+<aside class="notice">You must replace "your-api-key" with your NamSor API key.</aside>